 Interesting Loch Lomond Facts

 Here at Loch Lomond Waterfront holiday resort, we are so lucky to call the stunning Loch Lomond area our home.
 Loch Lomond is a freshwater loch (Scottish lake) on the boundary between the highlands and lowlands of Scotland.
 Located right on its eastern shores, we get the best of both worlds here.
 We’re within easy reach of vibrant cities like Glasgow and Stirling to the south, yet we are also on the doorstop of the magnificent Scottish Highlands in the north.
-Today, we’d like to share with you some fascinating Loch Lomond facts …
+There’s so much to tell you about where we love, it’s time to share some of our favourite Loch Lomond facts!

 There are a few theories as to where the name Loch Lomond came from.
 Loch, of course, means lake.
 Some believe the word Lomond comes from the Gaelic leamhan, which means elm, making it the “Lake of Elms”.
 While others suspect Lomond originates from laom, meaning beacon, referring to nearby mountain Ben Lomond as “Beacon Hill”.